colmap/colmap/doc/tutorial.rst

 exported in the selected folder using separate text files for the reconstructed cameras, images, and points.
-When exporting in COLMAP's data format, you can re- import the reconstruction for later visualization, image undistortion, or to continue an existing reconstruction from where it left off.
+When exporting in COLMAP's data format, you can re- import the reconstruction for later visualization, image undistortion, or to continue an existing reconstruction from where it left off (e.g., after importing and matching new images).
 To import a model, choose ``File > Import`` and select the export folder path.
 Alternatively, you can also export the model in various other formats, such as Bundler, VisualSfM [#f1]_, PLY, or VRML by choosing ``File > Export as...``.
 COLMAP can visualize plain PLY point cloud files with RGB information by choosing ``File > Import From...``.

 For post-processing by dense reconstruction software, such as CMVS/PMVS [furukawa10]_ or CMP-MVS [jancosek11]_, please choose ``Extras > Undistort